TheAntiSnipe/tas-typeconverter/readme.md

 `pip3 install pywinauto --user`

 I might expand on this functionality a bit, there's quite a lot of room to improve on this.
 Contributors welcome!

+**Usage instructions**
+Put the python script in the folder where you have the documents, and just run it.
+No frills attached.